ivoleitao/stash/README.md

 ---

-A caching library build with extensibility in mind

 ## Overview

 The `stash` caching library was designed from ground up with extensibility in mind.
 On it's core provides a simple in-memory cache but supports a vast array of other storage mechanisms as opt-in libraries.
 From a feature perspective it supports the most traditional capabilities found on well know caching libraries like expiration or eviction, but also provides pluggable storage and binary serialization mechanisms.
 The API itself was heavily influenced by the JCache spec from the Java world, but draws inspiration from other libraries as well.